osmanys/az900-training/learning-path/principles-cloud-computing.md

 ## [Economies of scale](https://docs.microsoft.com/en-us/learn/modules/principles-cloud-computing/3b-economies-of-scale)

+*Economies of scale* is the ability to do things more efficiently or at a lower-cost per unit when operating at a larger scale.
 This cost advantage is an important benefit in cloud computing.
-Th cloud providers can then pass the savings on to their customers.

 ## [Capital expenditure (CapEx) versus operational expenditure (OpEx)](https://docs.microsoft.com/en-us/learn/modules/principles-cloud-computing/3c-capex-vs-opex)